dawsonchilders/spaceman-project-1/README.md

 # SPACEMAN
-> Spaceman is a game where you have to guess the secret word.
+> Spaceman is a game where you have to guess the secret, space themed, word.
 If your lives run out before you guess the secret word you lose!